Christian-Gates-1968/Christian-Gates-1968/README.md

 </div>

-Hi, I'm **Krishanu** — a computer science student working across **Full-Stack Web Development, AI, and Data Analytics**.
-I focus on building clean, functional solutions and enjoy operating at the intersection of technology, data, and intelligent systems.

-Beyond my personal projects, I am deeply invested in exploring how machine learning can optimize real-world processes, constantly experimenting with new frameworks to build tools that are both powerful and user-friendly.
+### 👨‍💻 About Me

+I am a **Computer Science Student** operating at the intersection of **Web Development** and **Artificial Intelligence**.

+I don't just write code; I build systems.
+My focus is on creating seamless full-stack applications and integrating them with intelligent machine learning models.
+Whether it's crafting a responsive frontend or optimizing backend logic for data analytics, I am driven by the challenge of making complex tech accessible and functional.

 ---